camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 with the `#setScriptEngineResolver(ScriptEngineResolver)` method.

-You can inherit from the `org.camunda.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing
-Script Engine instance is sufficient for you.
-By overriding the `#configureScriptEngines(String, ScriptEngine)` method of the `DefaultScriptEngineResolver`, you can change settings on the Script Engine instance provided to that method as shown in the following example:
+You can inherit from the `org.camunda.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing script engine instance is sufficient for you.
+By overriding the `#configureScriptEngines(String, ScriptEngine)` method of the `DefaultScriptEngineResolver`, you can change settings on the script engine instance provided to that method as shown in the following example:

 ```java
 public class CustomScriptEngineResolver extends DefaultScriptEngineResolver {